Planning a wedding with live music: what you need to know

 If you are having the band set up after dinner, it's important that you think of a way of getting guests out of the way quickly (see point 5 below) and it's also worth making sure your venue know that they need to clear the tables as quickly as possible - as our 90 minute set up cannot begin until the stage area is clear.

 One excellent idea is making sure there is an 'activity' for guests after dinner.
 I love the idea of having the speeches in a different room, such as the bar.
 It gets everyone out of the way to let us set up, and it means people can stretch their legs after a long meal - this worked very well at a recent wedding.
-Alternatively, right after dinner could be a good time to get a group photograph.
+Alternatively, right after dinner could be a good time to get a group photograph (another great way of getting guests out of the way for us to set up).

 Our equipment ready to be loaded in to the venue in flightcases.
 If we are setting up after your meal, we will often unload the equipment ready for a quick get-in when the space is cleared.